-A number of vacuums for hardwood floors are on the market today, and they were narrowed down based on a variety of factors we personally tested, such as maneuverability, whether they’re corded or cordless vacuums, the type of dustbin, and more.
-This list includes the best vacuums for hardwood floors, one of which we rigorously tested, so you’re sure to find one that suits your needs and budget.
+A number of vacuums for hardwood floors are on the market today, and we narrowed them down based on a variety of factors, such as maneuverability, whether they’re corded or cordless vacuums, the type of dustbin, and more.

 - BEST OVERALL: Shark NV352 Navigator Lift Away Upright Vacuum